diambra/docs/content/installation/_index.en.md

 {{% tab name="Linux (Docker)" %}}

 ##### Run Random Agent in Dead Or Alive++ (Headless Mode)

+Navigate inside the Examples folder provided with <a href="https://github.com/diambra/diambraArena" target="_blank">DIAMBRA Arena repository</a>, where launcher and Python scripts are located. <span style="color:#333333; font-weight:bolder;">Your <a href="https://diambra.ai/register/" target="_blank">DIAMBRA credentials</a> will be asked at the first execution.</span>

+Run the environment as shown below:

 ```shell
 ./diambraArena.sh -r "your/roms/local/path" -s diambraArenaGist.py